Our Review Process

 In a recent study held on individuals diagnosed with impaired fasting glucose (IFG), the ability of extra virgin olive oil to regulate blood sugar levels has been explained.
 In this study, people with diabetes were given a little less than one spoon of extra virgin olive oil and meals like pasta, salad, fruit, and a slice of ham.
 After two hours, their sugar level was effectively lower due to the added extra virgin olive oil.

 Researchers found that the participants had a high amount of glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide.
-They are molecules that help promote insulin production, leading to a rise in insulin levels in the body, which ultimately helps reduce blood sugar.
+They are molecules that help promote insulin production, leading to a rise in insulin levels in the body, which ultimately helps reduce sugar level.
 Thus, extra virgin oil in moderate quantities can help regulate blood pressure and sugar levels by increasing insulin secretion.

 - Drizzle over Salads